Nathan Chen: Personal life and education

 Nathan Chen attended Hawthorne Elementary School in Salt Lake City; he was accepted into the school district's extended learning program, in which he took classes one level above his grade.
 He later attended West High School in Salt Lake City and Rim of the World High School in Lake Arrowhead, California, and graduated from high school at California Connections Academy.
-He was admitted to Yale University in 2018 and enrolled at Jonathan Edwards College.
+He was admitted to Yale University in 2018 and was in Jonathan Edwards College.
 After his sophomore year, Chen took a leave of absence to prepare for the 2022 Winter Olympics but returned in late 2022 to complete his baccalaureate degree in statistics and data science.
 During his junior year, Chen worked in cardio-oncologist Jennifer M. Kwan's research lab at Yale School of Medicine and received an American Heart Association undergraduate research award to support his genomics and cardiovascular research projects.
 As a senior, Chen wrote manuscripts and gave talks at science symposiums.
 He graduated from Yale in May 2024 and won a Statistics and Data Science Outstanding Thesis Award for his senior project, entitled "Utilizing Deep Learning to Predict Somatic Variant Pathogenicity."

-In 2024, Chen enrolled in a one-year post-baccalaureate program at Goucher College to prepare for medical school.
-He is serving as an Ambassador for Public Outreach for the American Junior Investigators Association (AJIA), an initiative established in 2024 to advocate for physician-scientists in the early stages of their careers.
+Chen enrolled in a one-year post-baccalaureate program at Goucher College in Baltimore in 2025 in preparation for medical school admission.
+While residing in Baltimore, he worked as a research assistant in Johns Hopkins University’s Malone Center for Engineering in Healthcare.
+He matriculated at Harvard Medical School in August 2026 and is serving as an Ambassador for Public Outreach for the American Junior Investigators Association (AJIA), an initiative established in 2024 to advocate for physician-scientists in the early stages of their careers.